+In general, a person who has an infection can continue to breastfeed.
 Be sure to drink plenty of liquids when you have an infection or other illness to help keep you hydrated.
-If you become severely dehydrated, it might reduce the amount of breast milk you are able to make.
+If you become severely dehydrated, you may become ill and it might reduce the amount of breast milk you are able to make.

-If you need to take medication, for any reason, be sure to tell your healthcare provider that you are breastfeeding so you get the medication that is right for you and your baby.
+If you need to take medication, for any reason, be sure to tell your healthcare provider that you are breastfeeding, so you get the medication that is right for you and your baby.
 Watch the baby for side effects while you are taking any medication.
 If your baby develops a rash, hives, or if you notice anything else unusual, tell your healthcare provider right away.

 Typical household use of cleaning agents is not expected to produce levels in breast milk that could hurt a baby.
-To help protect yourself, wear gloves when using cleaning agents; also keep fresh air moving into your work area (open windows/doors and/or running a ventilation fan).
+To help protect yourself, wear gloves when using cleaning agents; also keep fresh air moving into your work area (open windows/doors and/or run a ventilation fan).
 Wash hands well after handling cleaning supplies.

-Exposure to low levels of environmental chemicals usually is not a reason to stop breastfeeding.
+Exposure to low levels of environmental chemicals is usually not a reason to stop breastfeeding.
 If you think that you may have been exposed to high amounts of a harmful chemical, contact your healthcare provider as soon as possible.

 What if I need to give my baby formula?

 If ready-to-feed formula is not available, use bottled water to mix powdered or concentrated formula.
 If bottled water is not available, use boiled water.
 Bringing water to a rolling boil for 1 minute will kill most disease-causing organisms, but it will not remove chemicals.

 Do not use water that has been treated with iodine or chlorine tablets to prepare formula unless you do not have bottled water and cannot boil your water.
 Be sure to clean bottles and nipples thoroughly with bottled, boiled, or treated water before every use.
 Always wash your hands before preparing formula and before feeding your baby.
 If you do not have clean water for washing hands, use alcohol-based hand sanitizers.